WorldVistA/docker-vista/README.md

 images are around 4GB big when uploaded; 1GB big when downloaded (as they are downloaded gzipped).

+### Building ViViaN and DOX with Docker

+Utilizing the "-v" argument flag, the system will attempt to execute the tasks which will install a MUMPS environment, execute tasks to gather data, generate HTML pages, and finally set up a web server on the container to display the data.
+The scripts are designed to take and process a M[UMPS] system that is supplied by the user in one of two formats.

 #### Files needed for building